Aptomi/k8s-app-engine/docs/language.md

 Once a service is defined, it has to be exposed through a [contract](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Contract).

 Contracts represent a consumable service.
 When someone wants to consume an instance of a service, it has to be done through a contract.
-When a service depends on another service instance, this dependency has to be a dependency on a contract as well.
+When a service depends on another instance of a different service, it has to have a dependency on the corresponding contract as one of its components.

 A Contract can have a number of contexts, which define different implementations of that contract.
 Each context allows you to define the specific implementation and criteria under which it will be picked.
 This means that a contract will be fulfilled via one of the defined contexts at runtime, based on the defined criteria.
 Different parameters/services can be picked based on the type of environment (e.g. `dev` vs. `prod`), the properties of a consumer (e.g. which 'team' a consumer belongs to),